 It is possible that the main title of the report Fetal Alcohol Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Learning disabilities have nothing to do with how smart a person is.
 Rather, a person with a learning disability may just see, hear, or understand things differently.
 That can make everyday tasks, such as studying for a test or staying focused in class, much more difficult.
-There are strategies a person can learn to make coping with these differences easier.
+There are strategies a person can learn to make it easier to cope with these differences.

 Types of Learning Disabilities

 There are many different kinds of learning disabilities, and they can affect people differently.
 It's important to note that attention deficit hyperactivity disorder (ADHD) and autism are not the same as learning disabilities.